Online Instructor Requirements | Summer 2026

 A proctored midterm and final are required for the course.

 For your convenience, instructor proctored tests are scheduled.
-The Midterm is scheduled for Friday, June 23rd.
-The Final is scheduled for Friday, July 28th.
+The Midterm is scheduled for Thursday, June 25th.
+The Final is scheduled for Thursday, July 30th.
 Both will be at the Hillsboro campus.
 There is no cost for instructor proctored tests.
+The Midterm and Final are not multiple-choice question exams.
+They are pen and pencil exams where you must show your work.

-You may decide to take your midterm and final at a certified testing center.
-If so, then indicate that when you answer your instructor’s introductory email so that your instructor can help you with that process.
+If you decide to take your midterm or final at a Certified Testing Center, then indicate that when you answer your instructor's introductory email so that your instructor can help you with that process.
 There is generally a fee associated with certified testing center proctored tests.

 Textbook: